Flood Advisory issued for Luna by NWS - NewsBreak

 Flood Advisory issued for Luna by NWS

-Effective: 2021-08-03 17:36:00 MDT Expires: 2021-08-03 17:45:00 MDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-08-07 17:45:00 MDT Expires: 2021-08-07 19:45:00 MDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Be aware of your surroundings and do not drive on flooded roads.
-In hilly terrain there are numerous of low water crossings which are potentially dangerous in heavy rain.
-Do not attempt to cross flooded roads.
-Find an alternate route.
-Target Area: Luna The National Weather Service in El Paso Tx/Santa Teresa has issued a * Flood Advisory for Southern Grant County in southwestern New Mexico Western Luna County in southwestern New Mexico * Until 745 PM MDT. * At 541 PM MDT, Doppler radar indicated heavy rain due to thunderstorms.
+Excessive runoff from heavy rainfall will cause flooding of small creeks and streams, country roads, farmland, and other low lying spots.
+Target Area: Luna The National Weather Service in El Paso Tx/Santa Teresa has issued a * Flood Advisory for Southwestern Luna County in southwestern New Mexico * Until 700 PM MDT. * At 453 PM MDT, Doppler radar indicated heavy rain due to thunderstorms.
 Minor flooding is ongoing or expected to begin shortly in the advisory area.
-Between 0.5 and 1.25 inch of rain has fallen. * Some locations that will experience flooding include mainly rural areas of Southern Grant and Western Luna Counties Additional rainfall of up to 0.5 inches is expected over the area.
-This additional rain will result in minor flooding.alerts.weather.gov
+Between 1 and 2 inches of rain have fallen. * Some locations that will experience flooding include Hermanas and Camp Ramsey.alerts.weather.gov

 Comments / 0